Moon Knight: Marc Spector: Moon Knight (1989–1994)

 Following the destruction of his home, Marc Spector sets up a new "ShadowKeep" lair in the Lower West Side of Manhattan, nearby SpectorCorp headquarters.
 To advise him on his operations, his council "the Shadow Cabinet" meet at the ShadowKeep via holographic transmission and use codenames.
 The Shadow Cabinet includes tech expert Stash, business woman Penny Annie, low-level crime boss Don G, and psychologist Sigmund, who also acts as Marc's therapist.

 Soon afterward, the demonic parasite in his body causes Marc's strength to steadily increase even as his health and physical form deteriorate.
 To compensate for his health problems, he exchanges his kevlar Moon Knight armor for a new suit of light-weight adamantium armor right before he illegally enters the consulate of Latveria to confront the country's monarch Doctor Doom.
 The Avengers, a team that relies on cooperation with the US government and the United Nations, learn Moon Knight gained help in invading the consulate by showing his credentials as an Avengers reservist and implying he was on an official mission.
 During the Infinity War event, Moon Knight fights an alien-created doppleganger called Moon Shade who then absorbs the life force of different Moon Knights from parallel realities.
 This leads Moon Knight to meet a few of his multiversal counterparts, including the crime-fighting dynamic duo known as MoonMan and MoonBoy.

 Following the Infinity War, Doctor Strange and Mister Fantastic operate on Moon Knight and remove the parasite.
 Moon Knight is warned it will not be certain until 48 hours have passed whether or not the damage done by the parasite is fatal.
 Marc Spector contemplates who could be the new Moon Knight if he dies.
 After deciding two candidates chosen by his "legacy quest" program are not suitable, Spector tries to recruit photojournalist Peter Parker, not realizing the young man is also Spider-Man.
 After Parker declines, Moon Knight gives up finding a successor.
 He is relieved when the 48 hour mark passes and his health remains stable.
-A side effect seems to be that his eyes now have a crescent-moon mark over the irises (though this mutation vanishes in later stories).
 Afterward, the Avengers confront Moon Knight about his abuse of his team reservist status to confront Doctor Doom.
 The hero decides to simplify matters by resigning his membership and burning his Avengers ID card.